 |Tyre - Front||120/70ZR17M/C (58W) tubeless|

 |Tyre - Rear||190/55ZR17M/C (75W) tubeless|

 |Fuel Tank Capacity (L)||

-- The short stroke engine has a 76.0 mm bore versus a 55.1mm stroke, yet is narrower than the prior generation GSX-R1000 thanks to effective design.
+- The short-stroke engine has a 76.0 mm bore versus a 55.1mm stroke, yet is narrower than the prior generation GSX-R1000 thanks to the effective design.

 - Titanium valves, two 31.5mm intake and two 24mm exhaust valves, are used for each cylinder.
 The lighter valves respond well to the finger follower’s arms and permit a 14,500 RPM redline that helps produce very high peak horsepower.